VCU Safe Zone

 - After attending workshop, display Safe Zone sticker

-- Are open to questions from and about lesbian, gay, bisexual and transgender (LGBT) people and their issues
+- Are open to questions from and about lesbian, gay, bisexual, transgender, and queer (LGBTQ) people and their issues

-- Support policies that bring equity to otherwise inequitable situations and give open support for LGBT issues
+- Support policies that bring equity to otherwise inequitable situations and give open support for LGBTQ issues

 - Encourage others to become part of Safe Zone

 - The sticker helps to convey a message that you are supportive, trustworthy and sensitive to the needs and concerns of LGBTQ people

 - The sticker indicates that, within your office or room, homophobic and heterosexist comments and actions will not be tolerated silently, but instead will be addressed in an educational, informative and non-threatening manner

 - The sticker does not indicate whether you are or are not LGBTQ; it merely states that you are a support and resource person (in other words, an ally)

 Small groups of interested VCU faculty and staff from both Academic and MCV campuses meet to: